 Sample of Approved Programs with Environmental Studies Coursework

-Visit the Brandeis Approved Programs List to review a comprehensive list of programs that offer Environmental Studies coursework.
+Visit the Brandeis Approved Programs List to review a comprehensive list of programs that offer Environmental Studies coursework, but note that not all of these programs are pre-approved to fulfill the ENVS Applied Learning Experience.
 Click on "Advanced Search" to filter options or search for unique program traits like internships or research.
 Additional programs might have acceptable coursework, but this list shows the primary locations where ENVS courses may be available.

-Study Abroad LiaisonTo assist students with their academic choices abroad and to help answer any questions about receiving major/ minor credit while abroad, each academic department and program has assigned a faculty member to serve as the Study Abroad Liaison.
-Environmental Studies majors and minors who plan to study abroad should meet with the study abroad liaison to review their options before they go abroad, and again once they have returned from study abroad to ensure appropriate credit.
+Study Abroad LiaisonTo assist students with their academic choices abroad and to help answer any questions about receiving major/minor credit while abroad, each academic department and program has assigned a faculty member to serve as the Study Abroad Liaison.
+As every department has different policies regarding credit from abroad, the Study Abroad Liaison can assist you with guidance on major/minor credit.
+Find the Study Abroad Liaison for Environmental Studies here.

 Receiving Credit in Environmental Studies